Wright & Wright’s sensitive restoration, renovation and expansion project has increased space and accessibility in this historic Hoxton museum

 The new museum entrance overlooking Hoxton Overground station.
 Photograph: Hufton + Crow

 The new museum entrance, a linchpin of the project, opens up what was the back garden of the museum directly opposite the Hoxton Overground station, in order to improve visitor access and wayfinding.
-This entrance, while immensely practically helpful, in experience unfortunately pales in comparison to the original entrance set within a verdant landscaped quad accessed via Kingsland Road on the other side of the site.
-Luckily this original entrance – and public space – will remain open; it’s one of the few places in London that manages to feel like a secret garden frozen in time – a moment of magic and peace in an otherwise hectic urban environment.
+This entrance, while immensely practically helpful, in experience unfortunately pales in comparison to the original historic entrance set within a verdant landscaped quad on the other side of the site.
+Luckily this original entrance, and public space, will remain open; it’s one of the few places in London that manages to feel like a secret garden frozen in time – a moment of peace in an otherwise hectic urban environment.

 The new station-side entrance is defined by tall, austere, dark grey-painted metal railings – which slide back to open – crowned by bright orange-red letters announcing the new name of the museum.
 This opens on to a universally accessible ramp which ascends between planted flower beds to the main entrance door, located in the museum’s Branson Coates extension.